karx1/site/content/projects/dircord.md

 +++
+title = "dircord"
-title = "dircord: A Discord-IRC bridge written in Rust." date = "2022-06-24"
+description = "A Discord-IRC bridge written in Rust" date = "2022-06-24"
 +++